easysoa/EasySOA/README.md

 # Build and run

-Modify the `buildfile` file constants according to your config, then run the following command, from the `easysoa-demo-dist` folder:
+Modify the `build.yaml` file constants according to your config, then run the following command, from the `easysoa-demo-dist` folder:

     buildr buildall packageall

-To launch EasySOA, go to the `easysoa` folder, and run:
+To launch EasySOA, type these commands:

+    cd easysoa
     ./run.sh

 # Task list

 * `buildr buildall` builds all needed projects